Ferperlex/CP/README.md

-# CP_Daily
+# CP
-A collection of my responses to the Daily Zealots PSets
+A collection of my responses to CP Problems.
+Will be organized by date with subfolder for the daily Zealots PSets.